 I spent my undergraduate years at Indian Institute of Technology (IIT), Kanpur, where I graduated with a B.Tech. in Computer Science and Engineering.
 I worked with the Information Management group at IBM Research India from 2010-12.
 I spent a fantastic summer in 2014 at the Machine Learning Group at Microsoft Research, Redmond where I worked on Machine Comprehension with Dr. Matthew Richardson.
 This work was selected as one of the outstanding papers at the ACL 2015 conference.
 I also spent a fantastic summer in 2016 at the Allen Institute of AI where I worked with the Euclid team.
 I am fortunate to be supported by the CMLH Fellowship for the year 2017-18.
 I was supported by the IBM Fellowship for the year 2016-17 and the Siebel Scholarship for the year 2013-14.
 I was also a finalist for the Facebook Fellowship in 2014-15.
 I regularly review for top ML and NLP conferences.

-Outside my research work, I am passionate about football (soccer), socio-tech startups and community service.
-I am an avid supporter of FC Barcelona.
+Besides my research, I am passionate about sports (football -- read soccer ;-) , tennis, squash), socio-tech startups and community service.
 I am a Facebook junkie, a Youtube stress tester and a movie and music leacher.
-I like to listen to music (indian classical, sufi, ghazals, etc.) and travel around the world.
+I like to listen to music (contemporary, instrumental, indian classical, sufi, ghazals, electro, etc.) and travel around the world.